 - BUDGET: Lodge32 Hostel – This is a simple, eco-friendly hostel with a no-frills atmosphere.
 It’s a short walk to the central station and great for anyone on a tight budget who doesn’t need anything fancy.

 - MID-RANGE: Connect Hotel City – This design hotel is sleek, new, and offers lots of nice perks, including a free sauna, writing desks and armchairs in the rooms, and free breakfast.

 - LUXURY: Courtyard by Marriott Stockholm Kungsholmen – Next door to Rålambshovsparken, a spacious park, the Courtyard is a stylish choice for anyone looking for luxury but also some peace and quiet.
 The rooms are spacious, and there’s free Wi-Fi and a fitness center to help you relax and enjoy your stay.

 Södermalm (usually just referred to as Söder) is the artistic heart of Stockholm.
 You’ll find all sorts of shops and boutiques here, as well as some great cafés.
 It’s generally a bit more affordable and is a favorite district of locals.
-It’s also the area of Stockholm made popular by the Millennium Series (which includes The Girl with the Dragon Tattoo).
+I stay in this part of town a lot because of all the good restaurants, bars, central location, and things to do.

 The Best Places to Stay in Södermalm